Your Quilted Jacket: The Cozy Style Secret

 Honestly, the biggest mistake I see is people treating it only as functional outerwear.
 It deserves a spot in your style rotation!

-The beauty of a quilted jacket is its adaptability.
+The beauty of a this approach is its adaptability.
 Here’s a quick breakdown:

 • Everyday Errands: Perfect for grocery runs, coffee dates, or just about anything casual.